tommynurwantoro/meni/README.md

 1. **Group by Image**: Services are grouped by their container image
 2. **Pull Once**: Each unique image is pulled only once across all cluster nodes
 3. **Update All**: All services using that image are updated simultaneously
+4. **Health Check**: Automatically verifies each service is running properly

 **Example:**
 If you deploy 10 services where 8 use `app:latest` and 2 use `worker:latest`: